AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The older you get, the more you understand how your conscience works. — Criss Jami
+> The more you know, the more you know you don't know. — Aristotle
 <!--END_SECTION:quote-->